krzysztof-gzocha/searcher/README.md

 ### Idea
  - `FilterImposer` - will *impose* new conditions for single model
  - `FilterModel` - model that will be passed to `FilterImposer`.
-It will be populated from (for example) user input
+It has to be populated from (for example) user input
  - `SearchingContext` - context of single search.
-This service holds something called `QueryBuilder`, but it can be anything that works for you.
+This service should know how to fetch results from constructed query and it holds something called `QueryBuilder`, but it can be anything that works for you.
 This is an abstraction layer between search and database.
-There is different context for Doctrine's ORM, ODM, Elastica and so on.
-This service should know how to fetch results from constructed query,
+There is different context for Doctrine's ORM, ODM, Elastica and so on,
- - `Searcher` - holds collection of `FilterImposer`'s and will pass `FilterModel`'s to apropriate `FilterImposer`s.
+ - `Searcher` - holds collection of `FilterImposer` and will pass `FilterModel` to apropriate `FilterImposer`.

 ### Example
 Let's say we want to search for **people** whose **age** is in some filterd range.